bgoonz/gists-revamp/by-extension/markdown/npm-packages.md

 21.[Passport](https://www.npmjs.com/package/passport)

-Passport’s purpose is to authenticate requests through an extensible set of plugins known as strategies.
+Passport's purpose is to authenticate requests through an extensible set of plugins known as strategies.
 You provide Passport a request to authenticate, and Passport provides hooks for controlling what occurs when authentication succeeds or fails.

 22.[Bcrypt](https://www.npmjs.com/package/bcrypt)